How to Buy a Japanese Kitchen Knife (Without Getting Ripped Off)

 Japanese kitchen knives are the single best thing you can buy from Japan.
 A ¥5,000 Japanese knife will outperform a $100 Western knife.
 That's not an exaggeration.

 But the market is full of overpriced tourist traps and fake "Japanese steel."
-I've seen ¥15,000 knives at Narita Airport that are worth maybe ¥3,000.
+You'll see ¥15,000 knives at Narita Airport that are worth maybe ¥3,000.
 And Amazon is flooded with Chinese-made knives branded with Japanese-sounding names.

 Here's what you actually need to know.